tom2almighty/songlab/content/zh/home/about.md

 ---
-widget: about
+widget: 'about.avatar'
-headless: true  # This file represents a page section.
+headless: false  # This file represents a page section.

 # Put Your Section Options Here (title, background etc.)
-weight: 20 # Position of section on page
+weight: 30 # Position of section on page

 # Choose the user profile to display
 # This should be the username (folder name) of a profile in your `content/authors/` folder.